Discover Cahill’s Lookout near Katoomba in the Blue Mountains

 About Cahill’s Lookout

-The Cahill’s Lookout was named after John Joseph Cahill, Labor Party Premier of New South Wales in the 1950s who was responsible for the commissioning of the Sydney Opera House and construction of the Cahill Expressway.
+The Cahill’s Lookout was named after John Joseph Cahill, Premier of New South Wales in the 1950s who was responsible for the commissioning of the Sydney Opera House and construction of the Cahill Expressway.

 Walking path to Cahill's Lookout